movementlabsxyz/MIP/MIP/mip-58/README.md

    - **Initiation**: User sends a transaction to initiate the bridge containing recipient and amount.
    - **Completion**: A relayer or multi-signature group completes the transfer on the counterparty contract with the originator, recipient, amount and noce for hash verification.
    - **No Funds Requirement**: User is not required to have funds on receiving chain and we do not have to build sponsored transactions.
+   - **Delivery by Relayer**: Because the relayer delivers the funds, there is no requirement for the user to complete the transaction on receiving chain, therefore massively simplifying the user experience and allowing a smooth onboarding on the network for bridges from L1 to L2.
    - **Less parameters**: Because there is no exchange of secrets between the user and relayer, we have a substantial reduction of logic.
    - **Only Completable**: Currently we reserve a refunder role to revert transactions.
 This approach is different where we guarantee delivery of funds through the same party that would guarantee funds being refunded, because bridges can ONLY be completed.